funktionswerk/hapi-i18n/README.md

 ## Register Plugin

+There are three possibilities to pass and read the language code.

+### Path parameter

 Basic configuration to define the supported locales and the directory to load the translation files from:

 ```js